 Good for: Clifftop drinks, fabulous beaches and quarantine island

 Menorca was for years the ‘little sister’ to Majorca.
 Now it’s all grown up with a vibe that’s all its own: laidback with natural surroundings and just enough buzz to make it lively without being overrun.
-Our favourite bits (featured on our BritMums cofounder’s blog Jenography) include the 100 beaches, the haunting quarantine island where arrivals who were ill or suspected of being ill were kept, the long list of festivals and the Cami de Cavalls path that encircles the island crossing gullies and wetland, past watchtowers and lighthouses.
+Our favourite bits for Spain holidays here (featured on our BritMums cofounder’s blog Jenography) include the 100 beaches, the haunting quarantine island where arrivals who were ill or suspected of being ill were kept, the long list of festivals and the Cami de Cavalls path that encircles the island crossing gullies and wetland, past watchtowers and lighthouses.
 Don’t miss the Favaritx Lighthouse, striped like a barber’s pole on a craggy outcrop.
 And whatever you do, visit the Cova d’en Xoroi bar set on the side of a cliff with views over the water.
 It’s family-friendly during the day and party central at night.
 See the top 11 reasons to go with kids to Menorca on Jenography, plus Penny’s breathtaking pictures of Cova d’en Xoroi on Parentshaped.co.uk.

 Go to: Galicia

 In addition to its delicious seafood, Galicia is host to historic cities, including Santiago de Compostela, the capital of the northwest region.
 Here, the grand carved facades of the Catedral de Santiago de Compostela, the purported resting place of apostle St James and one of Europe’s main pilgrimage sites.
 Another great place to visit is in La Coruna, with the 2,000-year-old perfectly preserved Hercules Tower, a Roman lighthouse continuously in operation since the 1st century AD.